KLFitter/KLFitter/doc/Example.md

   (electron or muon), in GeV.
 * `lepton_eta`: Float.
 Measured eta of the charged lepton (electron or muon).
 * `lepton_cl_eta`: Float.
-Measured eta of the charged lepton (electron or muon) as measured by the calorimeters ("cluster eta") - this is needed for electrons only.
+Measured eta of the charged lepton (electron or muon) as measured in the calorimeters ("cluster eta") - this is needed for electrons only.
 * `lepton_phi`: Float.
 Measured phi of the charged lepton (electron or muon).
 * `lepton_e`: Float.
 Measured energy of the charged lepton (electron or muon),